 The City is currently updating its Planning and Zoning Code, which will be amended following adoption of the 2040 General Plan.
 Part of this update includes revising existing ADU requirements, also referred to as "second dwelling units" in the Carson Municipal Code, to correspond to recent State law.
 Between 2017 and June 2021, the City approved a total of 173 ADUs, or about 35 ADUs annually.
+This is a conservative estimate given that the total only considers approvals up June 2021.
 Based on these recent development trends, the City anticipates that an additional 280 ADUs will be approved during the 2021-2029 eight-year planning period.
+See Table C-4 below for the number of ADUs approved each year during the period.